Skip to main content

 Data governance gets a bad reputation because it is often implemented as bureaucratic overhead.
 Effective governance is different—it enables rather than restricts.

 Focus on three areas: data quality (is the data accurate and complete?), data security (who can access what?), and data lineage (where did this data come from and how was it transformed?).
 Build lightweight processes that scale with your organization.
+For what this looks like day to day, see our practical guide to data governance.

 Pillar 4: Organization and Culture